NDRRA information for applicants

-On 13 May 2014, the Queensland Reconstruction Authority received advice that the Commonwealth Government has approved reimbursement of day labour costs for councils for 2012 disaster events.
-Restoration costs for these events had previously been excluded from the Local Government Value for Money Pricing Model trial.
+On 14 June 2015, the Queensland Reconstruction Authority received advice that the Commonwealth Government has approved reimbursement of day labour costs for works to restore damage caused by eligible events in the 2014-15, 2015-16 and 2016-17 financial years.

 Councils are encouraged to contact their QRA Regional Liaison Officer for advice and assistance.

 Commonwealth Government Natural Disaster Relief and Recovery Arrangements Determination 2012

 NDRRA Submission Guide ( 1MB) - advice on how to prepare submissions for NDRRA funding and understanding the Authority's reporting requirements.

 Form 1 - Submission Checklist(required for all submissions)

 Submission preparation documents (Forms 2 – 5 not required when using streamlined process for 2013 event restoration submissions)

 Form 4 and Form 4a are now council specific and should be requested by contacting Submissions@qldra.org.au.

 Form 6: VfM Readiness Statement (required for all submissions)

 Form 6: Attachment - List of Projects(required for all submissions)